 Museum and Visitor Center

-Join us for our second annual Winter Star Party on December 16th at 6:30 pm!
+Join us for our second annual Winter Star Party on January 20th at 6:30 pm!
 Local area astronomers will be out to share their knowledge of the night skies, telescopes, and other astronomy equipment with you!
 You will have the opportunity to see planets, nebulas, distant galaxies, our own galaxy, and much more!
-In addition to our usual night time observing, there will be hot cocoa and smores available, as well as a place to warm back up!
+In addition to our usual night time observing, there will be hot cocoa available, as well as a place to warm back up!

 Fort Griffin has gained quite the reputation for having some of the darkest night skies in all of Texas.
 Due to the remote location of the site (although only 45 minutes from Abilene), there is minimal light pollution to hinder nighttime viewing of the stars.
 With such a great resource at our disposal, we don’t want to let it go to waste.